High-Dimensional Granger Causality for Climatic Attribution: Empirical Granger Causality Analysis

-The outlined methodology in Section \ref{sec_methodology} also allows for testing causality among blocks as explicit in Algorithm \ref{alg:pdslm}, rather than just conditional bivariate tests.
-This implies the possibility of verifying whether a block of variables is Granger causal for another block or alternatively whether a block is Granger causal for a sigle variable.
-In our context, we could be interested in testing whether the disaggregated greenhouse gases block-Granger causes temperature directly as we observed in Section \ref{subsec_2}.
-Should be noted that the aggregated series of greenhouse gases in Section \ref{subsec_2} contains also chlorofluorocarbons while in our disaggregated analysis we had to exclude them because of data limitations.

-In Figure \ref{fig_Block1} we report only the connections between the block of greenhouse gases i.e., $GHGs=(CO_2,N_2O,CH_4)$ and we observe a total of three connections with ocean heat content, ENSO and solar activity but no direct block-causality with temperature as well as aerosols or production.
-We also observed the direct connection with ocean heat content in Section \ref{subsec_2} and similarly the connections with solar activity and ENSO, although indirect.
-In the following Section \ref{sec_sensitivity} we are going to perform sensitivity analysis on the lag-length $p$.
-One reason why we do not observe direct connections between greenhouse gases and temperature is the slow response that temperature has to changing in greenhouse gases.
+In the following Section \ref{sec_sensitivity} we are going to perform a sensitivity analysis on the lag-length $p$.
+One potential reason why we do not observe direct connections between greenhouse gases and temperature could be the slow response that temperature has to changing greenhouse gases.
 It might therefore be beneficial to manually enlarge the lag-length considered to verify these relations.